Sultanate of Lahej: The loss of Aden

 From that time there was little or no intercourse with Aden until 1837, when attention was drawn to the plunder and maltreatment of the crews of British vessels wrecked on the Aden coast.
 The most notable case was that of the Deria Dowlut, the crew of which were stripped and barbarously treated.
 Captain Haines, who was then employed in the survey of the Arabian coast, was instructed to demand satisfaction.
 He was at the same time to endeavour to purchase Aden as a coaling depot for the steamers plying between India and the Red Sea.
 Sultan Muhsin, who had succeeded his uncle, Sultan Ahmed, in 1827, at first denied all participation in the plunder; but, finding the British Commissioner firm in his demands, he eventually consented to give up part of the property and pay compensation for the rest.
 A draft treaty for the cession of Aden was laid before the Sultan, to which he gave his verbal consent and promised formally to agree after consulting his Chiefs.
-In this draft the amount of compensation to he paid for Aden was left undetermined, hut it was afterwards arranged that an annual payment of 8,700 crowns should he made.
+In this draft the amount of compensation to he paid for Aden was left undetermined, but it was afterwards arranged that an annual payment of 8,700 crowns should he made.

 On 22 January 1838 Sultan Muhsin sent a letter under his seal, engaging to make over Aden, after two months, but stipulating that his authority over his people in Aden should be maintained after the cession.
 To the continuance of the Sultan's jurisdiction the British Agent objected.
 The Sultan replied that he was willing to abide by the terms first offered: but, if these were not accepted, his letter of 22 January should be returned to him.
 Negotiations were at this stage when a plot was laid by Ahmed, the Sultan's son; to seize the Agent and rob him of his papers, and delivery of the property stolen from the wreck of the Deria Dowhit was also refused.
 Preparations were therefore made to coerce the Sultan.
 On 19 January 1839 Aden was bombarded and taken, and the Sultan and his family fled to Lahej.
 On 2 February peace was made in the Sultan's name by his son-in law, and on 18 June the Sultan himself signed a Bond, engaging to maintain peace and friendship with the British Government, who agreed to pay him and his heirs 6,500 dollars a year, and likewise to pay the stipends which the Sultan was bound to give to the Fadhili, Haushabi and Amiri tribes.